abdulsamedtma/work-day-scheduler-challenge-05/README.md

 ## Description
 The Work Day Scheduler is a web-based application built using  HTML, CSS, JavaScript, Bootsrap, JQuery as well we Day.js.
 Wrapped all code that interacts with the DOM in a call to jQuery to ensure that the code isn't run until the browser has finished rendering all the elements in the html.
 This simple calender application allows users to save events for each hour of the day and build to meet user-defined criteria.

-Key features of this project include:
+## Key Summary features of this project include:
 .
 Current Day and time day is displayed at the top of the calender.
 .
 Use daily planner to create a schedule
 .
 Application displays timeblock for standard business hours of 9am&ndash;5pm